 It is possible to screen asymptomatic patients with the use of carotid duplex ultrasonography (CDU), which can assess the degree of carotid stenosis.
 The severity of the obstruction correlates with carotid flow velocity: according to Poiseuille's Law, the narrower the lumen of the vessel, the higher the flow rate will be through the stenotic segment.
-Inaccuracies can be shown if there are blood vessel kinks and bends which may cause elevated velocities.
-Although it is a great tool for detecting hemodynamically significant stenosis, it has relatively low specificity for those patients with 50% to 60% stenosis.
+Inaccuracies can be shown if there are tortuosities in the vessel, which may cause elevated velocities.
+Although CDU is useful in detecting hemodynamically significant stenosis, it has relatively low specificity for those patients with 50% to 60% stenosis.
 Other forms of screening include computed tomography angiography (CTA), and contrast-enhanced magnetic resonance angiography (CE-MRA).
 These imaging modalities help to assess other variables that can impact an individual's risk including plaque morphology, intracranial collateralization, and brain perfusion.
-CTA or CE-MRA information can be used alongside CDU to help put into perspective a patient's need for surgery.
+CTA or CE-MRA information can be used alongside CDU to help determine an individual patient's risk profile when contemplating surgery.

-Symptomatic patients who are very ill and unable to undergo surgery may be candidates for carotid angioplasty and stenting (CAS).
+Symptomatic patients who are very ill and unable to undergo an open surgical procedure may be candidates for carotid angioplasty and stenting (CAS).
 The stent, a small, flexible, mesh-like tube is inserted into the artery under local anesthesia.
 The tube is then expanded over a balloon to expand the lumen of the artery and improve blood flow.
 A multi-institutional study, the Carotid Revascularization Endarterectomy versus Stenting Trials (CREST), demonstrated CEA and CAS yield similar outcomes in terms of postoperative complications such as restenosis, myocardial infarction, long-term stroke, and/or death.
-However, differences in the risk of stroke or death were higher in patients that underwent CAS.
-Other considerations for stenting is if the patient is at high risk for general anesthesia complications.
+However, the risk of peri-procedural stroke was significantly higher in patients undergoing CAS, while the overall risk of myocardial infarction was significantly higher in CEA

-While not an absolute contraindication, patients with a history of radiation therapy to the neck are at higher risk of developing temporary cranial nerve injury during CEA, and also at increased risk of late cerebrovascular events and restenosis following angioplasty and stenting.
-Endarterectomy is more challenging because these patients tend to have more diffuse plaques, as well as adhesions, scar tissue, and wound complications if prior radical neck dissection is done.
+While not an absolute contraindication, patients with a history of radiation therapy to the neck are at higher risk of developing temporary cranial nerve injury during CEA, and also at increased risk of late cerebrovascular events and restenosis following CAS.
+CEA is more technically challenging in the radiated neck because these patients tend to have more diffuse plaques, as well as adhesions, scar tissue, and wound complications as a result of radiation.